 Personal Assistant Infection Control Advisory Project

-As we continue to move out of the pandemic, the project team’s focus remains on supporting PAs with best practice infection prevention and control advice to support PAs in the community.
+As we continue to move out of the pandemic, our focus remains on supporting PAs with best practice infection prevention and control advice to support PAs in the community.

-Continue to contact the project team if you want to seek some advice, ask a question, or if you would like a 1:1 conversation around infection control.
+If you want to seek some advice, ask a question, or you would like a 1:1 conversation around infection control, get in touch.
 The team are here to help you!

 Join the council’s PA database and mailing list

 Personal assistants are invited to join our mailing list, which will be used to provide information about infection control and COVID-19.